Events

 Idempotent Consumers

-Webhook consumers must be designed to handle duplicate events.
+Webhook consumers should handle duplicate events.
 Use the X-Webhook-Id header to deduplicate.

 Verifying Webhook Signatures